codedailyio/bitcoin_chart/tutorial.md

 )}
 ```

 Then outside our SVG we render our tooltips.
 This is a `div` that has some styling and is absolutely positioned.
-We provide the first `Tooltip` with our `price` and position it where our data point is (minus some offset so it doesn't cover our circle) and provide some addtional styling.
+We provide the first `Tooltip` with our `price` and position it where our data point is (minus some offset so it doesn't cover our circle) and provide some additional styling.

 Same goes for our `Tooltip` to render our date.
 We pass in our `tooltipData` to our `xSelector` then to a `formateDate` function we created.
 This uses the `timeFormat` from D3 to take a date and render it in a human readable fashion.